lineCode/surreal-docs/README.md

 settings automatically, but you should review them and update if necessary.

+**IMPORTANT**: you have to choose an \*Editor target, since Surreal Docs cannot be run without UE editor.

 On the same screen you should choose the project modules for which you want to generate documentation.

 After everything's finished, please click the "Done" button and wait until